 Apply for the COVID-19 Energy Assistance Program (CEAP)

-Starting July 13, 2020, customers can apply for the Government of Ontario's COVID-19 Energy Assistance Program (CEAP) to support residential customers struggling to pay their energy bills as a result of the COVID-19 emergency.
+Residential customers, small businesses and registered charities can apply for the Government of Ontario's COVID-19 Energy Assistance Program (CEAP) to support customers struggling to pay their energy bills as a result of the COVID-19 emergency.

 Funding for the program is limited.
 EPCOR has been allocated a certain amount from the Government of Ontario based on our customer base and is expected to process applications in the order in which they are received.
 Submitting an application for CEAP does not guarantee funding.